-Weekly workload includes about 6 scheduled hours in the CWLT and about an hour of liaison work with first-year seminars.
+Weekly workload ranges between 6-10 hours per week, and includes 6 scheduled hours in the CWLT, liaison work with first-year seminars, and weekly staff meetings.
 Writing advisors participate in ongoing training and professional development with an intellectually and socially engaged team of peers at the CWLT.

 We actively seek a diverse team of writers to work in the CWLT because we believe that it broadens perspectives on how to define good writing and effective learning, creates a community where more students feel represented, comfortable, and safe, and reflects the kind of campus we aspire to be.
 We encourage students to apply who have not always seen themselves as the “best” writers in their classes, but who have gained confidence in themselves through the support of professors and peers.
 The best tutors aren’t necessarily those who have always found school to be easy—often, they are students who have had to learn difficult lessons for themselves and are able to coach and encourage others more effectively as a result.

 Writing Advisors blend strong writing skills and academic growth with empathy for others and the ability to connect.
 They must collaborate well with diverse peers, faculty, and staff.
 They must be responsible, organized, and able to communicate effectively both orally and in writing.
 Finally, they must have a positive attitude about writing, an understanding of the major concepts of English grammar, a strong sense of integrity, and the ability to listen well to others.
 Prior tutoring experience is not required.

 Writing Advisor positions are open to students with at least a 3.3 G.P.A.
-The CWLT values international travel and a student’s plans to study abroad does not prevent their application from being considered; however, students must be on campus during the Fall 2019 semester to take CWLT 300 (a quarter-unit course) and to participate in CWLT orientation.
+The CWLT values international travel and a student’s plans to study abroad does not prevent their application from being considered; however, students must be on campus during the Fall 2019 semester to take CWLT 300 (a quarter-unit course for academic credit) and to participate in CWLT orientation.
 Students must also be available to arrive on campus early to participate in New Student Orientation.
 Preference will be given to rising juniors and seniors, though we encourage rising sophomores to apply.

 2. A resume